-- Chocolate Bar Shards
+- Dark Chocolate Bar (chopped into shards)

-- Chia Fruit Jam (1 cups frozen berries, 1 tsp chia seeds, 2 tbsp maple syrup, 1/4 cup melted coconut oil)
+- Chia Fruit Jam 1 cups frozen berries, 1 tsp chia seeds, 2 tbsp maple syrup, ¼ cup melted coconut oil

-- Chocolate Cream (melted chocolate bar, or healthy chocolate sauce = equal parts cacao powder, maple syrup, melted coconut oil)
+- Chocolate Cream melted chocolate bar, or healthy chocolate sauce = equal parts cacao powder, maple syrup, melted coconut oil

-Rub pan interiors with a light sweeping layer of coconut oil and some like to add parchment in some way, for instance cut a circle or square and line the bottom of the springform or removable bottom pans.
+- Rub pan of choice interiors with a light sweeping layer of coconut oil and some like to add parchment in some way, for instance cut a circle or square and line the bottom of the springform or removable bottom pans.
 If you use a traditional square pan, fully line with parchment paper and overhanging edges.

 Make the Base

-Process base ingredients until crumbly.
+- Process base ingredients until crumbly.
 Do not over process or it will become pasty.
 Press this coarse layer into the bottom of your pan.
 Use a spoon to carefully flatten the surface, making the crust layer even.
 Put pan in freezer while you make creamy layer.